cisco-ie/telemetry_stacks/getting_started.md

    ​	URL:  `http://opentsdb:4242`

-4. Click on `Save & Test`, if everything is working you should see a green box stating "Data source is working"
+4. Click on `Save & Test` at the bottom of the page.
+If everything is working you should see a green box stating "Data source is working."

-5. Click on the `+` icon and create a new dashboard
+5. Click on the `+` icon on the left toolbar and create a new dashboard

 6. Add a graph

-7. Click on the panel and press `e` on your keyboard.
+7. Click on the panel and select "Edit" or press `e` on your keyboard

 8. Change the `Metric` to `in-octets` and `Aggregator` to `last` and check the `Rate` checkbox

-9. Click the refresh icon on the top right of the box, you should now see data!
+9. Click the refresh icon on the top right of the box, you should now see a graph of your data!